Caroline_Pukall.jpg

 B.Sc.H (Psychology)

-Julianna is a second-year M.Sc. student in the Clinical Psychology program.
-Her research interests include sexual function, sexual health, and sexual education.
-For her Masters’ thesis, Julianna is exploring the impact of clitorodynia on psychosocial well-being and healthcare experiences in sexual and gender minority individuals.
+Christen is a first-year M.Sc. student in the Clinical Psychology program.
+Her research interests include sexual psychophysiology, sexual health, and sex research methodology.
+For her Masters’ thesis, Christen will be validating the use of a new tool for measuring sexual arousal in women.